ctsit/hcv-target-sites/conmeds/medication-data-specification.md

 * The data file needs to be named conmeds.txt for consistency.
 * The first row of the file will be a header row showing the name of each column, enclosed in double quotes and separated by commas.
 * The field names in the header row are required, but the data they describe is required for REDI to load the data into REDCap.
-* Subsequent rows will show lab result values.
+* Subsequent rows will show medication result values.
 All values will be enclosed in double quotes and separated by commas.
 * Each row will show one medication result value.
 * Required fields may have blank values if data is missing.
 * If your institution does not have RXNORM_CD you may substitute a column with a local unique identifier.